Shivakumar-B7/99007908_Student-Complaint-Management-System/1_Requirements/README.md

 * Students in the organization

 ### How
-* login the app and enter the details
+* Login the Web and enter the details and Queries